department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/phase-2-3-4/session-notes.md

 - He looked at the poster, and pointed to the QR code and said that he wasn't sure if he had an app for that.
 He pulled out his phone and sent a text.
 He received a response text.
 He flashed the text screen towards us and the font was very large, so large that it would be hard to see the full message on the screen.
 It didn't seem like he read the text message.
 - He mentioned that his cell phone connection wasn't very good.
 - He looked at the poster again then checked his phone.
 About 1 minute later, he received another text which sent him a link.
-- He opened the link, reviewed his contact informatin and said he could see his appointment.
+- He opened the link, reviewed his contact information and said he could see his appointment.
-- At hat point he seemed a bit irritated and tired.
+- At that point he seemed a bit irritated and tired.
+It didn't seem like he was up for continuing so we stopped.

 ### Veteran #3
-- no smart phone
+- no smartphone
 - made a point of showing us she didn't have one in her hands.
 - answered the same checkin questions without any updates.